statds/ids-s22/notes/docs/intro.md

 This is a wish list from all members of the class (alphabetical order).
 Add yours; note the syntax of nested list in Markdown.

-+ Last, First
++ Chandy, Mathew
-    - wish 1
-    - wish 2
+    - Learn the fundamentals of data science
+    - Become more comfortable with command line interface
+    - Work on a data science project involving a meaningful topic
 + Yan, Jun
     - Make data science accessible to undergraduates
     - Co-develop a notebook with Jupyter-book in collaboration with students